import pandas as pd

 In the previous section, we replicated the size and value premiums following the procedure outlined by Fama and French.
 The final question is then: how close did we get?
 We answer this question by looking at the two time-series estimates in a regression analysis using smf.ols()

 .
-If we did a good job, then we should see a non-significant intercept (rejecting the notion of systematic error), a coefficient close to 1 (indicating a high correlation), and an adjusted R-squared close to 1 (indicating a high proportion of explained variance).
+If we did a good job, then we should see a non-significant intercept (rejecting the notion of systematic error), a coefficient close to one (indicating a high correlation), and an adjusted R-squared close to one (indicating a high proportion of explained variance).

 To test the success of the SMB factor, we hence run the following regression: